pivotal-cf/pivotal-ui/CONTRIBUTING.md

 then visit [http://localhost:8000](http://localhost:8000)

-This will start up the styleguide development server, and generate the `build/` directory that will house the compiled resources and the styleguide.
-In addition, every time you make a change to any of the source files, it will regenerate the `build/` directory.
+This will generate a local version of the styleguide and start up the styleguide development server.
+It also sets up some watchers to regenerate the styleguide pages and styles when you change a PUI scss file.

 ## Pull requests